-1. Linear dimensions are in inches [millimeters].
-Dimensions in parenthesis are for reference only.
-Controlling dimensions are in inches.
-Dimensioning and tolerancing per ASME Y14.5M.

-- 2. This drawing is subject to change without notice. - 3.
+- 1. All linear dimensions are in millimeters.
+Any dimensions in parenthesis are for reference only.
+Dimensioning and tolerancing per ASME Y14.5M. - 2.
+This drawing is subject to change without notice. - 3.
 This dimension does not include mold flash, protrusions, or gate burrs.
-Mold flash, protrusions, or gate burrs shall not exceed .006 [0.15] per side. - 4.
-This dimension does not include interlead flash. - 5.
-Reference JEDEC registration MS-012, variation AA.
+Mold flash, protrusions, or gate burrs shall not exceed 0.15 mm per side. - 4.
+This dimension does not include interlead flash.
+Interlead flash shall not exceed 0.25 mm per side. - 5.
+Reference JEDEC registration MS-012, variation BA.